Emil88PL/back-front-task/README.md

 * Integrate HMCTS Frontend Template: Migrate my custom JS/CSS app into the official HMCTS frontend framework for consistency and maintainability.

-* Version 2 with HATEOAS: Introduce a v2 API layer leveraging HATEOAS to make endpoints truly RESTful and self-descriptive.